nv-legate/cunumeric/22.03/_sources/CONTRIBUTING.md.txt

 # Contributing to cuNumeric

-CuNumeric is an open-source project released under the [Apache license](LICENSE).
+CuNumeric is an open-source project released under the [Apache license, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 We welcome any and all contributions, and we hope that you can help us develop a strong community.

 ## How to begin